microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-stopandquarantinefileresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes response action stops and quarantines a file.
-Deletes the file from its current location and places a copy in quarantine.
+Describes response action that moves the file from its current location to quarantine.

 Inherits from [microsoft.graph.security.responseAction](../resources/security-responseaction.md).